Do you work with justice-involved veterans? These webinars will help you increase successful reentry for them.

 Many people have the opportunity to improve a returning veteran’s chances of success.
 Are you one of them?

 - Parole and probation

 - Community leaders and organizations

 - You – if you work directly or indirectly with incarcerated veterans

-A resource guide will be posted here containing presentation materials, handouts and recordings that can be used by any advocate working with the incarcerated veteran population.
+The course materials, with links to the slides and recordings as well as to resources and further reading, can be used by any advocate working with the incarcerated veteran population.